Plant Based Supplements

 Honestly, if you look at the ingredients on most of the supplements out there, you’ll be shocked.
 And disgusted.
+Even plant based supplements can be guilty of this crime.
 The vast majority of it is not only carcinogenic (cancer causing), but it’s also not researched.
 Meaning the manufacturers really have no idea what their product could do to you in the long run.
 How SKETCH is that??
 And do you think they care what it does?
 Nope.
 As long as they’re making a buck off you, they’re solid.

 But does that mean we have to banish all forms of supplements from our routines?
 What about those days when you’re just dragging, and you can’t bring yourself to even imagine setting off on a 10 mile run (or two for that matter)?
 Or those jam packed days when you go from a grueling workout straight to work?
 Or after you just cranked out a 5 hour hike, and literally have white salt streaks down your shirt?
 What about then??